Photo: Hallasan Mountain's Baengnokdam Lake

 Photo: Manjanggul Cave (left) / Seongsan Ilchulbong Peak (right)

-The largest tube in the Geomunoreum system is Manjanggul.
+The largest tube in the bunch is Manjanggul Cave.
 In terms of both length and scale of the entrance, Manjanggul and Gimnyeonggul are among the most internationally recognized formations.
 Also notable is Bengdwigul, a labyrinth-type cave whose structure is the most complex of any in the world.
 Other caves that are outstanding in terms of geological value are Yongcheondonggul and Dangcheomuldonggul